LKS and Associates specializes in evaluating and treating children and adults with a wide range of communication disorders such as:

-Lisa Klein is PROMPT trained (Prompts for Restructuring Oral Muscular Phonetic Targets).
+Lisa Klein and Alexa Gutman are PROMPT trained (Prompts for Restructuring Oral Muscular Phonetic Targets).
 PROMPT is a multi-dimensional approach to speech production disorders incorporating physical-sensory aspects of motor performance, cognitive-linguistic and social-emotional.
 PROMPT may be used to facilitate production, revise or change production, or to integrate motor production.

 Autism Spectrum Disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.
 Those with ASD often repeat certain behaviors and are unwilling to change their daily activities.
 People with ASD have different ways of learning, paying attention, or reacting to situations.

 Orofacial myology is a specialized professional discipline that evaluates and treats a variety of oral and facial (orofacial) muscle (myo-) postural and functional disorders and habit patterns that may disrupt normal dental development and also create cosmetic problems.

 Feeding therapy may be required for picky eaters who have a reduced repertoire of foods that they accept or sensory food aversions which may include the following red flags: